 Accommodation: In the centre of this tiny village, set among orange groves, you stay in a traditional old building now converted into an attractive, family-run inn with 7 en-suite rooms.
 On occasion rooms in the nearby villa and in the village are used.

-Accommodation: The Palates Hotel offers comfortable accommodation.
-It is a family run business, comfortable and traditional.
+Accommodation: The Palates Hotel is a comfortable family run hotel.

 Today you descend to the coast, including the optional visit to the entrance of Avakas Gorge.
 Agios Georgios tis Pegeias is situated about 400m from the coast, with a small fishing harbour and beach area.
 It is mainly an agricultural area with bananas and citrus, a few tavernas, two churches and the ruins of an early Christian basilica.
 It is locally claimed, that the sunset from Agios Georgios tis Pegeias is the most beautiful on the island.
 Perhaps the best place to be to view this spectacle is above the cliff next to the St. Georges Restaurant above the fishing harbour or on the coast itself.